Samsung Galaxy Pocket Neo: Hardware

 The Samsung Galaxy Pocket Neo is powered by Broadcom BCM21654/G system-on-chip with an 850 MHz single core ARM Cortex-A9 CPU.
 It comes with 512 MB of RAM and 4 GB of internal storage which can be further expanded to up to 32 GB using a microSD card.
 It has a 3-inch TFT LCD display with QVGA (240x320 pixels) resolution and 133 ppi pixel density.
 It has a 1200 mAh Li-ion removable battery.
 Connectivity options include 3G, Wi-Fi 802.11 b/g/n, Bluetooth 4.0, GPS and GLONASS.
 It also features a 2 MP rear camera and is capable of video recording at 320x240 pixels resolution at 15 fps.

 Software

 The phone runs on Android 4.1.2 Jelly Bean with Samsung's user interface TouchWiz Nature UX.
 It also includes the Social Hub app that combines every account registered on the phone to be unified in a single app.

+The Value Edition runs on Android 4.4.2 KitKat with TouchWiz Nature UX 3.0.